jack-szeto/react-dissolve/README.md

 ## How to use

-Import it to anywhere of your project.
+Import it to anywhere in your project.

 ```ts
 import DissolveEffect from "react-dissolve";